-Treasury conducts Privacy Compliance Reviews (PCR) to ensure that programs and technologies implement and maintain appropriate protections for PII.
+Treasury conducts Privacy Compliance Reviews (PCR) to ensure that programs and technologies implement and maintain appropriate protections for personally identifiable information (PII).
 A PCR is a collaborative effort that helps improve a program's ability to comply with existing privacy requirements by identifying and remediating gaps in compliance documentation, including PCLIAs, SORNs, and formal agreements, such as memoranda of understanding and memoranda of agreement.
 It also includes informal, ad hoc, situational advice sought by Treasury bureaus and offices on privacy and civil liberties issues.

-Treasury's major current PCR effort is analyzing departmental mailing of forms, letters, and other documents containing the Social Security Number (SSN).
+Treasury's current PCR effort is analyzing departmental mailing of forms, letters, and other documents containing the Social Security Number (SSN).
 This analysis is required by the SSN Fraud Prevention Act of 2017.
-Treasury remains focused on eliminating the use of SSNs whenever possible and safeguarding SSNs that must be collected and maintained because no reasonable alternative exists.
-During the reporting period, Treasury continued its review of Treasury's mailing of full SSNs.
-This exercise is allowing Treasury to update its list of appropriate uses of the SSN and identify SSN uses that can be eliminated.
+Treasury remains focused on eliminating the use of SSNs whenever possible and safeguarding SSNs that must be collected and maintained because no reasonable alternative to using the SSN exists.
+During the reporting period, Treasury continued its Department wide review of the mailing of full SSNs.
+This exercise allowed Treasury to update its list of appropriate uses of the SSN and identify SSN uses that can be eliminated.
 Many Treasury systems remain unable to redact or truncate (shorten) SSNs in outgoing mail due to aging systems and budgetary limitations.
-During the next reporting period, Treasury will continue its analysis and update its progress in the SSN Fraud Prevention Act.
+During the next reporting period, Treasury will continue its analysis and update its progress as required by the SSN Fraud Prevention Act.